Pools

 Compression can also be set at the Share level.
 If you don’t want to enable compression for all Shares under a Pool, don’t enable it at the Pool level.
 Instead, selectively enable it on Shares.

-Besides not enabling compression at all, there are two additional choices
+Besides not enabling compression at all, there are three additional choices.
+For more info see: btrfs.readthedocs compression

 • zlib: Provides slower but higher compression ratio.
-You can find out more from zlib.net.
+Levels as yet unsupported.

 Mount Options